-- (a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination. - -NA- BDC is an existing facility. - (b) An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations. - -C- In Section C, page 13, the applicant projects that BDC will serve 38 patients on 11 stations, or a rate of 3.45 patients per station per week, as of the end of the first operating year following project completion.
-The discussion regarding projected utilization found in Criterion (3) is incorporated herein by reference. - (c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section C, pages 13-15, the applicant provides the assumptions and methodology it used to project utilization of the facility.
+- (a) An applicant proposing to establish a new End Stage Renal Disease facility shall document the need for at least 10 stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the facility, with the exception that the performance standard shall be waived for a need in the State Medical Facilities Plan that is based on an adjusted need determination. - -NA- SEDC-B is an existing facility.
+Therefore, this Rule is not applicable to this review. - (b) An applicant proposing to increase the number of dialysis stations in an existing End Stage Renal Disease facility or one that was not operational prior to the beginning of the review period but which had been issued a certificate of need shall document the

+- need for the additional stations based on utilization of 3.2 patients per station per week as of the end of the first operating year of the additional stations. - -C- In Section C, page 13, the applicant projects that SEDC-B will serve 66 patients on 19 stations, or a rate of 3.47 patients per station per week, as of the end of the first operating year following project completion.
+The discussion regarding projected utilization found in Criterion (3) is incorporated herein by reference. - (c) An applicant shall provide all assumptions, including the methodology by which patient utilization is projected. - -C- In Section C, pages 13-14, the applicant provides the assumptions and methodology it used to project utilization of the facility.
 The discussion regarding projected utilization found in Criterion (3) is incorporated herein by reference.